 - Chocolate Whipped Cream: Add 2 tablespoons Dutch Processed Cocoa Powder and an additional 3 tablespoons of sugar to the mixture before beating.

-- Cinnamon Whipped Cream: Add 1 teaspoon ground cinnamon when you add the sugar.
+- Cinnamon Whipped Cream: Add 1 teaspoon of ground cinnamon when adding sugar.

 - Coconut Whipped Cream: Add 1 teaspoon of coconut extract instead of the vanilla extract.

 - Ginger Whipped Cream: Fold in 3 tablespoons of finely chopped crystallized ginger immediately after whipping.

 - Maple Whipped Cream: Add ¼ cup pure maple syrup to the cream after beating instead of the powdered sugar.
 (With the added maple syrup, it makes a loose dollop and won't work as well for piped cream)

 - Peppermint Whipped Cream: Add ½ teaspoon of peppermint extract in place of the vanilla extract.

 - Berry Whipped Cream: Add ¾ chopped fresh berries to whipped cream and fold together.

 - Salted Caramel Whipped Cream: Add ¼ cup Caramel Sauce to whipped cream.
 Fold together.
 Add ¼ teaspoon of salt if desired.